How my website started

 Self hosting server

 With a website built and ready to share, where do I put it?
-Because I’m a bit of an electronics nerd I decided to self host.
+Because I’m a bit of an electronics nerd I decided to self-host.
 I originally used a Linux based network device that I converted to a web server.
 My original web server was a NSLU2.
 The NSLU2 was a network appliance that allowed two USB hard drives to be shared on your private network.
 After loading some custom firmware provided by the NSLU2 community.
 Sorry but looks like the community is changing servers as the link is only a “Welcome to nginx!” page.
+Their page has not been updated since 2009 so the link to it has been removed.

 I should note that over the years I did server upgrades.
 At one point I was using an original Raspberry Pi.
 But since the release of the Raspberry Pi 4, I now use a Raspberry Pi 4 with 4GB RAM.